mch-sg/minesweeper/README.md

 This is my minesweeper game created in CSS, VSC.

+⠀

-# Instructions
+### Instructions

-Sweep the clear zones, and avoid the mines.
+Sweep the clear zones, and avoid the mines. <br>
-Your goal is to clear all the zones not occupied by a mine.
+Your goal is to clear all the zones not occupied by a mine. <br>
 If you hit a mine, you lose.